SerenaTetart/Time_series_analysis/README.md

 ## General info
 In this repository you'll learn how to analyse a time serie and forecast it's values.
 Here we will try to forecast cryptocurrencies using only LSTM.
+Check the ipynb files for more details !

 ## Requirements